~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 03

-The catamaran is seasonal
+The boat is seasonal — and cash only

 04